MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management: Introduction

 These resources vary in size, access procedures, and data formatting, which can create additional preprocessing work for researchers and limit the ease of cross-study comparisons.
 In Maheshwari et al. \cite{MaheshwariKaliaTewari2025AIForDiabetesReview}, the authors state that artificial intelligence models often exhibit bias due to non-representative datasets, limiting their generalizability across diverse populations.
-This highlights the need for a larger, harmonized, and readily usable dataset to support consistent benchmarking and reproducible research.
-As shown in other fields such as computer vision, the availability of large, open benchmark datasets, such as ImageNet \cite{DengDongSocher2009ImageNet}, can transform the research community by enabling fair comparison across algorithms and dramatically lowering the barrier to entry for innovation.
-Prior work recognizes that the ImageNet challenge marked a turning point, after which deep neural network methods came to dominate image recognition benchmarks \cite{ChawlaNakovAli2023TenYearsAfterImageNet}.
-As with ImageNet, a large, standardized dataset could accelerate diabetes research.
+Cinar et al. addressed this gap by introducing DiaData \cite{cinar2025benchmarking,cinar2025diadata}, integrating 15 datasets of 2510 subjects.
+DiaData primarily centers on CGM data, demographics and heart rate data.
+While this presents a substantial contribution to the field, key determinants to glucose variability, such as insulin administration, meal intake, and physical activity, are not incorporated.

 With this aim in mind, we introduce MetaboNet, a harmonized, multi-source dataset for T1D research, provided in a standardized tabular format with uniform sampling time, to facilitate use in any machine-learning applications.
+Inclusion required the availability of both continuous glucose monitoring (CGM) data and corresponding insulin pump dosing records.
+Additionally, auxiliary information such as meal intake, physical activity, device data, and demographics was retained when present.

-MetaboNet consolidates multiple existing datasets into a unified structure, facilitating seamless cross-study analyses.
+MetaboNet is named after and inspired by how ImageNet \cite{DengDongSocher2009ImageNet} transformed advances in deep learning within computer vision \cite{ChawlaNakovAli2023TenYearsAfterImageNet}.
+It consolidates multiple existing datasets into a unified structure, facilitating cross-study analyses in T1D research, with an aim of improving benchmark-driven research in metabolic research.
 A substantial portion of the dataset is publicly available, while additional data are available under their respective DUA; for these, we provide standardized processing pipelines to ensure consistency with the public release.